soniajoseph/soniajoseph/_pages/about.md

 classes: wide
 ---

 Hello!
 My name is Sonia Joseph.
 My primary interest is intelligence from both artificial and biological perspectives.
+I'm interested in finding fundamental principles of intelligence, drawing inspiration from the brain, our proof-of-concept for general intelligence.

 Currently, I work as a researcher for the [Stringer Lab](https://www.janelia.org/lab/stringer-lab) at Janelia, and as a ML/NLP research engineer at the search engine startup [NLMatics](https://blogs.nlmatics.com/).